To avoid confusion: The “Prairiebaby”name was transferred to Lori Majerrison in 2012, before my breeding break.

-Hi, I am Judith Schulz, owner of Masterweaver, breeding Maine Coon cats exclusively since 1987.
-I am also the previous owner of Prairiebaby Cattery, now owned and operated by Lori Marjerrison.
+Hi, am Judith Schulz, owner of Masterweaver Cattery, breeding Maine Coon cats exclusively since 1987.
 I have always valued a modest operation, with emphasis on impeccable feline husbandry.
 Striving for above-standard temperament and health in my kittens, I would personally not touch a breed that does not allow foundation breeding.
 My favourite Maine Coon has a balanced, moderate type.

 I am married to Torsten who imported me from Germany to Canada in the early 90s.
-We have three adult sons, two beautiful grandchildren and live in Rural Thunder Bay, Northern Ontario.
+We have three adult sons, three beautiful grandchildren and live in Rural Thunder Bay, Northern Ontario.

 My life-long hobbies have been home schooling my children, learning/teaching natural horsemanship, helping out at youth camps and breeding offensively affectionate Maine Coon kittens.
 My husband works as a public health inspector for the Thunder Bay District Health Department.

 My personal story with this wonderful breed started in 1986 when I saved up my pennies and proudly acquired my first Maine Coon cat, “Mira”.